sPappalard/Python-Scripts/Password manager/README.md

 #### Explanation:
 The second user is logged in with masterpassword2.
 The output then shows the passwords:
-- Google: The password is encrypted for a different user (masterpassword1), so it cannot be decrypted and is shown as "PASSWORD CRIPTATA PER UN'ALTRA UTENZA."
+- Google: The password is encrypted for a different user (masterpassword1), so it cannot be decrypted and is shown as "PASSWORD ENCRYPTED FOR A DIFFERENT USER"
 - Facebook: This password is decrypted successfully as it was added by the second user with the same master password (masterpassword2).

+---

+### Disclaimer:

+This script is for educational purposes only and is **not secure** for handling real passwords.
+It lacks proper security measures and should not be used in production or to store sensitive data.
+Always use well-established password managers with strong encryption standards for securing your passwords.

+---